 - Orphan sponsorship.

-- Assisting OVC’s home environment so that it’s conducive for learning – by providing them with chairs, tables and reading lamps.
+- Assisting OVC’s home environment so that it’s conducive to learning – by providing them with chairs, tables and reading lamps.

 - Support illiterate parents’ engagement with school management.